 Award winning architect, Louise Cooper said: “We wanted to create a beautiful home which would encourage its family occupants to live a self-sustainable lifestyle and it’s great that this family have had the vision to let us do exactly that.”

 Patrick James, of award-winning The Landscape Agency, who master-minded the landscape strategy added: “The new house will occupy a prominent position within an existing farm, set in the rolling Lincolnshire countryside.
 The team from the Landscape Agency has devised a ground-breaking landscape framework both immediately around the house and across the estate.
 The scheme particularly focuses on enhancing habitats that will greatly promote biodiversity across the site and we feel extremely proud to have been part of a project that has more than satisfied the hugely demanding guidelines of PPS7 that expect ‘truly outstanding and ground-breaking’ projects.’

-Mr Woolley said that the Cooke family were delighted with the result.
+Mr Woolley said that the family was delighted with the result.
 In conclusion, he added ’’Although this has been an ambitious project from the outset, the project team has worked hard to ensure every element is right, not only for the clients, but also from an environmental perspective and for the external agencies and planners which set out very rigorous objectives.
 The fact that it has gone through under PPS7 without an enquiry has kept the costs down and made the process a far more enjoyable team operation.
 From our original dream, that then became a vision, we have now moved to the reality of a planning consent, that will enable a beautiful home to be built, which will work well for future generations.
 It’s a fantastic outcome.”